linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/ILC500/README.md

 -----
- (a) Recoil mass distributions for several new scalars and the SM background. (b) Projected exclusion limit for new scalars, in terms of the coupling compared to the coupling an SM Higgs at the same mass would have. \label{fig:otherbsm}}
+ (a) Recoil mass distributions for several new scalars and the SM background. (b) Projected exclusion limit for new scalars, in terms of the coupling compared to the coupling an SM Higgs at the same mass would have.

 [<img src="figures/po_muon_kcut_recoil_mass_summary1.png" width="200" />](figures/po_muon_kcut_recoil_mass_summary1.png)[<img src="figures/exclusion_limits_08_03_compare_LEP.png" width="200" />](figures/exclusion_limits_08_03_compare_LEP.pdf)